junxit/us-congress-bills-116/metadata.md

 - 2020-02-12 — Introduced in House
 - 2020-02-12 — Introduced in House
 - 2020-02-12 — Referred to the House Committee on Transportation and Infrastructure.
+- 2020-02-13 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2020-02-26 — Committee Consideration and Mark-up Session Held.
+- 2020-02-26 — Ordered to be Reported by Voice Vote.
+- 2020-02-26 — Subcommittee on Economic Development, Public Buildings, and Emergency Management Discharged.
+- 2020-09-04 — Placed on the House Calendar, Calendar No. 91.
+- 2020-09-04 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-483.
+- 2020-09-04 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+116-483.